BOLD Blueprint for Women in Advancement:

 About the Study & Participants

-This study surveyed 49 women chief advancement executives at universities and colleges across the U.S. and Canada, with 90% having 20+ years of fundraising experience and nearly 70% being in their current role for three years or less.
+The report is based on insights from women chief advancement executives in higher education and academic medicine, representing public, private, and Ivy League universities, small liberal arts colleges, and academic health systems.
+90% of respondents have 20+ years of fundraising experience and nearly 70% have been in their current role for three years or less.

 Data was collected from a confidential online survey, followed by optional one-on-one interviews to explore key themes in greater depth.